 You have a choice: of focusing only on putting out fires which can be discouraging and overwhelming or also focusing on an energizing vision to pull you and your team, family, organization, community forward.
 Which do you choose?
 How will you carve out time for focusing on and communicating your vision and values and how everyone can contribute to that?

 Coaches: How is your focus?
 Take you and your vision to the next level in our Culturally Confident Credentialing Mentor Coaching Program!
-Join our global cohort now to renew & advance your coaching & credentialing (is it expiring?) while earning ICF Continuing Coach Education and Mentor Coaching with the cutting cultural edge.
+Join our next global cohort to renew & advance your coaching & credentialing (is it expiring?) while earning ICF Continuing Coach Education and Mentor Coaching with cutting edge cultural intelligence, part of the updated ICF competencies which will be used for assessments beginning June 2021.

 Coaching and Coaching Supervision can help you stay focused and energized by your vision, rather than the exhaustion of focusing only fires.